Retirement Social Security

 The quickest way to get an estimate of your future Social Security benefits is to head over to the Social Security Administration (SSA) website.
 When you create an account at SSA.gov, you can access your Social Security benefits estimate online.

 Calculate your benefits based on claiming at various times between the ages of 62 and 70.
-That way, you will know where you stand financially in terms of your expected benefits.
+That way, you will know your retirement readiness in terms of your expected benefits.

 As a general rule, the older you are when you first file for benefits — up to age 70 — the larger your monthly check will be.